 Okay, you have to admit, that’s a little freaky, right?
 Oh, and there are giant Sequoia trees outside the city, did I mention that?
 Seriously?!
 Are you kidding me?!
 That’s statistically unlikely!
 And let’s not forget all the people offering weed on every corner, either.
 Come on, that’s sooo ’Frisco.

-Still not convinced that Lisbon and San Francisco are the same city?
+Still not convinced that San Francisco and Lisbon are the same city?

 Alright, Mr. Skeptic, then explain this: explain how Lisbon, an ancient city on the other side of the world, has its own Golden Gate Bridge.
 I mean, WTF, right?!?
 How are there two Golden Gate Bridges in the world?